sathishh13/Assignment-Solutions./README.md

 # Assignment-Solutions.
-This Repository is all about solving Kunal Kushwaha's DSA through Java questions.
+This Repository is all about solving Kunal Kushwaha's DSA assignment in Java and Python.